 The state of financial inclusion in Africa

-For financial inclusion to reach a group of people, most of its population, especially the economically vulnerable, should have access to an affordable transaction account which serves as a gateway to broader financial services such as credit, insurance, payments, and savings.
+To reach a group of people, most of its population, especially the economically vulnerable, should have access to an affordable transaction account which serves as a gateway to broader financial services such as credit, insurance, payments, and savings.
 But according to the World Bank, 75% of poor people in the world do not have a bank account, and 2.5B people do not use formal financial services.
 Account ownership is usually more ubiquitous in high-income countries, therefore these numbers are disproportionately based in developing countries.

 A 2018 survey by Enhancing Financial Innovation and Access (EFInA), revealed that nearly 40M Nigerians adults (39.7% of the 99.6M people surveyed) had bank accounts, and 63.2% of Nigerian adults were financially included.
 The World Bank in its Findex survey (2017) estimates this number for the broader continent, putting financial inclusion in Sub-Saharan Africa at 43%.